unbit/uwsgi-docs/tutorials/CachingCookbook.rst

    ; load the mime types engine
    mime-file = /etc/mime.types

-   ; at each request starting with /img check it in the cache route = ^/img/(.+) cache:key=/img/$1,name=mycache,mime=1
+   ; at each request starting with /img check it in the cache (use mime types engine for the content type) route = ^/img/(.+) cache:key=/img/$1,name=mycache,mime=1

    ; at each request ending with .css check it in the cache